How Much Is Blood Work for a Dog?

 Why dog blood tests are important

-Routine blood tests for your dog may be worth it because they can help spot potential health issues.
+Routine blood tests for your dog may be worth it because they can help vets spot potential health issues.
 This can be crucial in preventing conditions from getting worse or for maintaining them earlier on.
-And when your dog isn’t feeling well, blood tests can help a vet figure out what’s wrong so you can get your pet feeling better.
+And when your dog isn’t feeling well, blood tests can help vets figure out what’s wrong so you can get your pet the care they need to feel better.

 How Often Do Dogs Need Blood Work Done?